 Early detection, reporting and not moving infected plants is vital, and will provide the best chance of eradicating this disease.

-In South Australia, citrus canker is prohibited matter under the Biosecurity Act.
+In South Australia, Citrus canker is declared pest under the Plant Health Act 2009.

 Do not touch the lesions or move plant material off your property – this can spread the disease.